 About Nabil Adam

 With nearly five decades of experience in his portfolio, Nabil travels the globe to lend his expertise at conventions, symposiums, and workshops; has written over 200 publications and 11 books focusing on his specializations and related research; and still finds the time to mentor Ph.D. students.
-He is a tenured faculty member at Rutgers University, where he teaches Medicine and Computer & Information Systems.
+He is a tenured faculty member at Rutgers University, where he holds the title of Professor Emeritus.
 Nabil diligently pursues personal and professional leadership opportunities, which his educational history exhibits.
 Dr. Adam obtained his Bachelor’s degree in Engineering from Cairo University and immediately sought and earned an MA, MPhil, and a Ph.D. from Columbia University.

-Nabil Adam has spent the majority of his career as a Distinguished Professor at Rutgers University.
+Nabil Adam has spent the majority of his career teaching at Rutgers University.
 He divides his time between editorial appointments for various journals and organizations, giving talks both nationally and internationally, founding & running initiatives, and teaching courses.
+In Stanford University’s 2020 report, Dr. Adam ranked among the top 2% of scholars worldwide regarding their impact in their respective fields (AI and image processing).
 Dr. Adam was appointed to dozens of editorial appointments as a Member of the Editorial Board, Executive Editor-in-Chief or General Chair of organizations such as Big Data Applications in Biomedical & Health Sciences and Information Technology Applications in Biomedicine.
 While he is predominantly called upon to speak on Cyber-Security topics, he is still sought after in the medical community for his expertise by such entities as the IEEE Engineering in Medicine and Biology Society.
 Nabil founded several initiatives that prioritize health and public safety including the Regional Drinking Water Safety and Security Consortium and the Meadowlands Environmental Research Institute.
 Nabil has also raised nearly $20 million in grants and funding for research he has participated in, managed, or spearheaded.

 His talent for securing grants was further shown in early 2023, when he was awarded Amazon Web Service’s grant for his research project, “Racial Disparities in Cancer Therapy-Induced Adverse Events.”
 This research projects is being done in collaboration with one of his fellow professors at Rutgers New Jersey Medical School, Dr. Robert Wieder.
 The pair is looking forward to diving into this project even more diligently and raising awareness on this subject.